Introduce a beach-inspired look to the home with these tips.

 There’s usually a moment on a perfect beach holiday, when the thought ‘I wish I never had to leave’ begins to sound very tempting.
 And while you might not be able to stay, that doesn’t mean you can’t bring the beach home with you.

-Here are some of our favourite ways to invite coastal style (and all the summer vibes that come with it!) into the home, especially the bedroom, living room and dining room.
+Here are some of our favourite ways to invite coastal style (and all the summer vibes that come with it!) into the home.
+And for more summery inspiration, check out our Shop the Look: A Summer Breeze.

 This look is all about recreating the zen and relaxation of being by the sea - so starting off with a clean, minimal layout provides a great palette to build on.